phdpablo/article-template/README.md

 - The R environment is already configured by the [renv package](https://rstudio.github.io/renv/articles/renv.html).
 So, make sure you have `renv` installed and run `renv::restore()`to recover the versions used in this project.

-4. **Edit READMEs**:
+4. **Edit README**:

-- Modify the READMEs files to correspond with the findings of your investigation.
-The description found in this repository's READMEs can serve as a guide, but you will undoubtedly need to modify it to fit the needs of your project, folder structure, files, etc. You might want to remove the README file from the `adm` folder.
-Just make sure to read everything first because you may find something useful for your situation.
-Of course you can do this during the research or at the end.
+- Adjust the README files to reflect the conclusions of your research.
+You can use the description in the READMEs of this repository as a reference, but you will definitely need to adapt it to your project's requirements, folder structure, files, etc. It could be a good idea to delete the `adm` folder's README file.
+Just make sure to read through everything first—you might find something that applies to your circumstance.
+Of course, you can complete this at the conclusion or during the research.

 5. **Edit the Quarto configuration**:

-- The Quarto configuration file is the `_quarto.yml` file.
-This file is located in the root of the `project` folder.
-You can change the structure of the `_quarto.yml`file with moderation.
-In this file there are some comments `(#)` that can guide you in the changes.
-For example, perhaps you want to change the [themes](https://quarto.org/docs/output-formats/html-themes.html) to one that is available.
+- The `_quarto.yml` file is the Quarto configuration file.
+The `project` folder's root contains this file.
+With moderation, you can modify the `_quarto.yml` file's structure.
+There are some comments (`#`) in this file that will help you with the adjustments.
+For instance, you could like to switch to one of the available [themes](https://quarto.org/docs/output-formats/html-themes.html).

-- Naturally, you can keep an eye on these modifications as the study progresses and determine which configurations are most suitable for you or require.
-For example: consider changing your article cover (adm/cover.png) or Consider changing the [PDF format](https://quarto.org/docs/output-formats/pdf-basics.html).
+- Of course, as the research goes on, you could track these changes and decide which options work best for you or are necessary.
+For instance, think about altering the [PDF format](https://quarto.org/docs/output-formats/pdf-basics.html) or your article cover (adm/cover.png).

 6. **Edit the narrative**:

 - The narrative is divided into `.qmd` files, each representing a section of the article's narrative in the `project` folder.
 Insert your narrative inside these files on RStudio/Quarto.
 Use your creativity to compile what you consider important in the main text of the article and leave intermediate analysis to other scripts.
 From an operational point of view, your best friend will be the [Quarto documentation](https://quarto.org/docs/guide/).
 Of course, assuming you know what you are doing in R for your statistical analyses.

-- Commits are your friends.
-Use them to document the changes you make to the narrative.
-This will help you keep track of the changes you make and, if necessary, go back to a previous version.
-Don't forget to push and pull the changes to/from the remote repository.
+- Commits are your allies.
+Make use of them to record any modifications you make to the narrative.
+This will assist you in monitoring the modifications you make and restoring to an earlier version if needed.
+Pushing and pulling updates to and from the remote repository is important to remember.

-7. **Publish the article**:
+7. **Publish the article and project**:

-- When you are ready to publish the article, you can render the document in RStudio.
-The `docs` folder will be updated with the new version of the article.
-You can then push the changes to the remote repository and the article will be available on GitHub Pages.
-You can activate GitHub Pages in the repository settings, in the `Pages` tab, and select the `main` (or `master`) branch and the `docs` folder.
+- You can render the document in RStudio when you're ready to publish the article.
+The modified version of the article will be placed in the `docs` folder.
+After that, you may push the modifications to the remote repository, and GitHub Pages will host the article.
+By selecting the `main` (or `master`) branch and the `docs` folder in the repository settings' `Pages` tab, you may activate GitHub Pages.

-- This stage should, in my opinion, be carried out continuously throughout the project.
-From the outset, make the repository public.
-Then, when you commit and make changes, test to ensure that the renderings, or compilations, are proceeding as expected.
-This way, you will have a more reliable and less stressful publication process.
+- If at all feasible, this phase ought to be completed continually during the project.
+Make the repository public right away.
+After making changes and committing them, test to make sure the renderings are happening as planned.
+In this manner, the publication procedure will be less stressful.
+If you want to utilize a storage service (like Dropbox, OneDrive, Google Drive, etc.), you may want to link your project folder to [OSF](https://help.osf.io/article/395-storage-add-ons)] from the very beginning of your research.